What Does it Take to Be a Bioinformatics Technician?

 - Bioinformatics Specialist

-In 2016, there was an estimated number of 11,800 jobs in the United States for Bioinformatics Technician.
+There were about 11,800 jobs for Bioinformatics Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Bioinformatics Technician by 2026.
-There will be an estimated 1,600 positions for Bioinformatics Technician per year.
+Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.

 The states with the most job growth for Bioinformatics Technician are Utah, Florida, and Arkansas.
 Watch out if you plan on working in Rhode Island, New Hampshire, or Mississippi.
 These states have the worst job growth for this type of profession.